Disappearing Bedside Clock

 On iPhones in portrait orientation, you can use the iPhone's proximity detection to see the time without touching the screen.
 Simply wave your hand in front of the proximity sensor that is located at the top of the screen (next to the earpiece) to activate the time display!
 The infrared proximity sensor detects your body heat, and the time display is activated once your detected hand moves out of range of the sensor.
 Although the sensor tends to be more sensitive at night when the room is cooler and your hand is warm, its range is limited.
 With a bit of practice, most find their hand is detected several inches away from the front of their iPhone.
 A slow pass of your hand an inch or two in front of the sensor results in the greatest sensing distance, as shown in this video:

-Note that if you hold your hand near the sensor for a full second or longer, a long-proximity gesture will be recognized which switches the display's backlight off completely rather than triggering the time display.
+Note that if you hold your hand near the sensor for a full second or longer, a long-proximity gesture will be recognized which switches an LCD device's backlight off completely rather than triggering the time display.

 Touch the gear icon in the lower right corner or swipe left from the right edge of the display to switch to the Settings page.